Luton: Memorial Park

 Sir Julius Wernher purchased the Luton Hoo Estate and the Manor of Luton from Madame de Falbe around 1903.
 He carried out substantial renovation works to the Manor and grounds.
 On his death in 1912 the estate passed to Lady Ludlow.
 Lady Ludlow presented the Park to the people of Luton on 12 June 1920, in memory of her son Alex Piggott Werner, who was killed in action during the First World War.
 The site is officially named Luton Hoo Memorial Park.
 Council records state that the area was purchased under the Statutory Powers of the Public Health Acts.

 Stockwood Park

 Stockwood Park is a large municipal park near Junction 10 of the M1.
 Located in the park is Stockwood Discovery Centre, a free museum that houses Luton local social history, archaeology and geology.
 The collection of rural crafts and trades held at Stockwood Discovery Centre was amassed by Thomas Wyatt Bagshawe, who was a notable local historian and a leading authority on folk life.
 The park has an athletics track, an 18-hole golf course, several rugby and football pitches and areas of open space.
+Stockwood park is also home to stockwood park RFC, a local amateur rugby team.
 The park was originally the estate and grounds to Stockwood house, which was demolished in 1964.
 The museum includes the Mossman Collection of horse-drawn vehicles, which is the largest and most significant vehicle collection of its kind in the country, including originals from the 18th, 19th and 20th centuries.